 5. Greater Integration between the Contact Centre and Marketing Efforts

-2015 will see contact centres contributing not just for customer service efforts of organizations, but also for their marketing efforts.
+2015 will see contact centres contributing not just for customer service efforts of organisations, but also for their marketing efforts.

-Companies will adopt new marketing technologies to enable a personalized cross-channel experience.
+Companies will adopt new marketing technologies to enable a personalised cross-channel experience.